 By Geralyne Ong

-A lover of gin and all things Nigella Lawson, Geralyne spends her leisure time serving fur-babies and doing as many mountain climbers and burpees as she possibly can.
-She’s also a big believer in adulting.
+A lover of gin and all things Nigella Lawson, Geralyne’s constantly trying to adult like a pro.
+She spends most of her leisure time serving fur-babies and doing as many mountain climbers as she possibly can.